crystal-lang/rfcs/text/0020-target-annotation.md

 A method compiled with additional features must never be inlined into a context without those features.
 LLVM should enforce that.

-If LLVM decides to inline a call inside a method annotated with @[Target] then LLVM will be allowed to use the specified CPU features to optimize the inlined code.
+If LLVM decides to inline a call inside a method annotated with `@[TargetFeature]`, then LLVM will be allowed to use the specified CPU features to optimize the inlined code.